- In regression LFM’s (12.35) the factors are observable and loadings are constructed to maximize the r-squared (12.35)-(12.36).

 Example 12.9.
 We continue from Example 12.8.
 The residual and the factors are jointly normal , where

 The linear regression (12.35) allow us to introduce a projection operator , which can be thought of as the linear counterpart of the operation of conditioning; and two ensuing summary statistics, which can be thought of as the linear counterpart of the conditional distribution (32.48).

 Just as the conditional distribution represents all that can be inferred about from i) knowledge of and ii) the joint distribution , the two summary statistics and that we introduce below represent all that can be inferred about from i) knowledge of and ii) the first two moments (12.7) of the joint distribution , as we summarize in the below.

 The above table is of capital importance to define the two and only two approaches currently used in statistics and finance.

 To define the first summary statistic, let us interpret the linear regression prediction (12.70) as () linear projection

 The nomenclature “linear projection” is justified because the linear prediction (12.70) can be interpreted geometrically at the same time as best prediction (28.190) or, equivalently, as orthogonal projection (28.172), as we will show later in (12.71).

 To introduce the second summary statistic, let us interpret the residual in linear regression (12.35) as weak innovation

-Given two target random vectors and , let us denote the residuals, or weak innovations (12.59) with respect to a common random vector by and respectively.
-We say that are partially orthogonal with respect to if their residuals are orthogonal, or equivalently, if the respective block of the partial covariance (12.61) is zero
+We say that are partially orthogonal with respect to if their residuals are orthogonal, or equivalently, if their cross-partial covariance matrix (12.65) is zero